HoangTRANM/Banana/README.md

 Change: we removed unnecessary parameters.
 Impact: the accuracy score is unchanged at 0.879375
 Conclusion: the model is not accurate enough; it may be because of underfitting.
 But we got a bad confusion matrix with 105 false positives and 88 false negatives.
+-> In order to find the best performance, we perform a Grid Search to automatically test several parameter combinations:
+   Best LinearSVC parameters : {'C': 1, 'max_iter': 2000, 'random_state': 42}
+   Test Accuracy: 0.879375

 - KNeighbors Classifier
 Change: we tested n_neighbors = 3,5,7,9 (the main 4 ones used) and weights = uniform/distance.